DrBit/MA_keyboard/README.md

 This file describes the basic functionality of the Arduino PS2 Keyboard Arnet Sender for Grand MA2.
 The code is part of a bigger project descrived in my own blog [Arduino Artnet sender keyboard for MA2] (http://blog.drbit.nl/2013/10/arduino-artnet-keyboard-ps2-for-grand-ma2/)

-The basic use is to have a standard PS2 Keyboard attached to `Arduino uno` and translate each single keycode into `Art-Net` pakets and broadcast them trough ethernet into a network.
+The basic use is to have a standard PS2 Keyboard attached to `Arduino uno` and translate each single keycode into `Art-Net pakets` and broadcast them trough ethernet into a network with lighting especific software `grand MA2`.

 Circuit